-Everton face crucial days that will shape season
+'Everton face crucial days that will shape season'

 Everton showed energy and application and certainly demonstrated enough in spells to alleviate at least some of the pessimism of their supporters, but there was an air of resignation around Goodison Park once Jorginho's penalty put Chelsea in front deep into first-half stoppage time.

-Lampard's side never gave up but the lack of serious threat was as obvious as it was unsurprising and the markets must be scoured with urgency - maybe they even stretched to a chat with Chelsea opposite number Thomas Tuchel about talented striker Armando Broja in the bowels of Goodison Park post-match?
+Everton boss Frank Lampard's side never gave up, but the lack of serious threat was as obvious as it was unsurprising and the markets must be scoured with urgency - maybe they even stretched to a chat with Chelsea opposite number Thomas Tuchel about talented striker Armando Broja in the bowels of Goodison Park post-match?

 These are crucial weeks for Everton, with a board - led by chairman Bill Kenwright - and owner Farhad Moshiri asking a critical fanbase to judge them at the end of this transfer window.